conan-io/docs/devops/sources_backup.rst

 Keeping a record of the origin of these files is useful for traceability purposes, however, it is often not guaranteed that the files will be available in the long term, and a user in the future building the same recipe from source may encounter a problem.
-Conan can thus can be configured to transparently retrieve sources from a configured mirror, without modifying the recipes or `conandata.yml`.
+Conan can thus be configured to transparently retrieve sources from a configured mirror, without modifying the recipes or `conandata.yml`.
 Additionally, these sources can be transparently uploaded alongside the packages via :command:`conan upload`.